4 integers are enough to write a Snake Game

 After not implementing a game of snake in ages, I’ve decided to do my best today, but with some strange and absurd limitations in mind, you know, to spice up things:

-• We will keep another uint64_t as a directions array - this will be useful to move the snake around, while keeping its growing shape intact;
+as a directions array - this will be useful to move the snake around, while keeping its growing shape intact; - We will squeeze another a few 5 bits values in an

-Because there’s no standard C-way of interacting with the keyboard, I will have to rely on curses, so if you want to compile the program, make sure you have the lib installed on your system.
+, so if you want to compile the program, make sure you have the lib installed on your system.
 If you’re using the right type of operating system, chances are it’s already there.
 If not you can certainly install it from your favorite package manager.

-Unfortunately,curses uses additional memory by itself, but let’s be honest, hacking with arcane escape chars and low level system functions is not fun, and certainly not something that I am willing to try by myself.
+uses additional memory by itself, but let’s be honest, hacking with arcane escape chars and low level system functions is not fun, and certainly not something that I am willing to try by myself.
 Yes, it’s cheating, and this article is a fraud!

 Before continue reading (if you haven’t stopped by now), note that the code should be taken as a twisted joke, or as an exercise in minimalism, or as both, probably a joke.
 Because of the aforementioned limitations, we are going to write some nasty macros to perform bitwise operations, use global variables, reuse the same counter, etc. This is not a good example of readable or elegant code.